SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Blade Bond

 Starting at 3rd level, you attune yourself to the blades you wield.
-Your attacks with daggers are considered magical for purposes of overcoming resistances and immunities to non magical weapons, their short and long throwing range is increased by 20 feet, and they immediately return into your hands if you throw them.
+Your attacks with daggers are considered magical for purposes of overcoming resistances and immunities to non-magical weapons, their short and long throwing range is increased by 20 feet, and they immediately return into your hands if you throw them.

 * Blade Mark